Wolf offers 'framework,' few details for reopening state

 Wolf shut down businesses deemed "non-life-sustaining," closed schools through the end of the academic year and ordered all 12.8 million Pennsylvania residents to stay at home unless absolutely necessary.
 Just this week, the Wolf administration ordered people to wear masks inside supermarkets, pharmacies and other stores.

-But the pandemic and Wolf's business shutdown order have caused economic devastation, throwing at least 1.4 million Pennsylvania residents out of work.
-Wolf has been under increasing pressure from Republicans, small business owners and others to relax the restrictions.
+But the pandemic and Wolf's business shutdown order have caused economic devastation, throwing almost 1.5 million Pennsylvania residents out of work, or nearly one in four workers.
+Wolf has been under increasing pressure from Republicans, trade associations and business owners to relax the restrictions.
 Protesters plan to gather Monday in Harrisburg to demonstrate against the shutdown.

 Under Wolf's plan, employers and other organizations that are permitted to reopen will be required to follow guidance from the state Department of Health and other state agencies, and will have to close again if there's a "significant" COVID-19 outbreak.

-A "strong testing regime" must be in place in areas that are permitted to reopen, along with a monitoring and surveillance program.
-And limitations on mass gatherings will remain in place for the duration of the reopening process, according to plan documents.
+Limitations on mass gatherings will remain in place for the duration of the reopening process, according to plan documents.
+And a "strong testing regime" must be in place in areas that are permitted to reopen, along with a monitoring and surveillance program.

-The state needs to be careful and deliberate about reopening the economy, with the flexibility to respond to new outbreaks, Wolf said.
-Doing otherwise, he contended, would prolong the crisis.
+Wolf could not say Friday how much testing is enough, although he pointed to a "national shortage" of testing materials as a significant problem.

+Wolf's plan comes a day after President Donald Trump, pressing to restart the ravaged U.S. economy, gave governors a road map for economic recovery.

 In other coronavirus-related developments in Pennsylvania: